Person-in-existence/revisionProgram/files.md

 All documents *must* begin with a title, in the "String" standard method format. <br>
 This is used to get the titles for lists of files. <br>
 Documents must also have a date - the date they were last revised.
 This is stored in string format, as "yyyy-MM-dd" <br>
-This allows for revision based on when topics were last revised
+This allows for revision based on when topics were last revised.<br>
+They then have another date in the same format, which is scheduled for when revision next needs to happen.

 ---